Fabber12/water-graphene/README.md

    ```
 > Notes
 > - A Moltemplate installation is required.
 > - Steps **1.** and **2.** can be skipped by using one of the pre-equilibrated systems available in `lammps/transient/systems_relaxed/`, which contains all the configurations analyzed in this study.
-In this case edit the read_data command in `Water-Graph_transient.in`
+In this case, edit the read_data command in `Water-Graph_transient.in`